apify/crawlee/docs/api/PseudoUrl.md

 ---
 <a name="PseudoUrl"></a>

-Represents a pseudo URL (PURL) - an URL pattern used by web crawlers to specify which URLs should the crawler visit.
+Represents a pseudo-URL (PURL) - an URL pattern used by web crawlers to specify which URLs should the crawler visit.
 This class is used by the [`utils.enqueueLinks()`](utils#utils.enqueueLinks) function.